Phileosopher/toolbox/README.md

 # toolbox

+NOTE: THIS IS BEING UPDATED [ACCORDING TO MY ESSAY CONVENTION](https://stucky.tech/2024-08-02/)

 This is not an exhaustive list.
 I recommend one of the following for that:

 - Websites that give gigantic piles of alternatives like [Slant](https://www.slant.co/) or [AlternativeTo](https://alternativeto.net/)